2020-07-02

 From the place where we slept, a short passage leads to a large hall that has some kind of an altar in front of a big hole in the floor.
 In front of the altar stands a woman in a light armor and a funny hat.

 As we approach, she turns to face us, pulls a sword and demands to know who we are.
-I tell her she shouldn't be so hostile when she needs help for finding her brother.
+I tell her she shouldn't be so hostile when she needs help finding her brother.
 Just a shot in the dark, but she is indeed Cassia.
 She begs us to jump into that hole and find her brother.
 I step carefully to its edge and look down into a well whose bottom can't be seen.
-Cassia tells me they came here hoping to find some hidden treasure and her brother jumped down and hasn't returned and she is awfully worried.
+Cassia informs me they came here hoping to find some hidden treasure and her brother jumped down and hasn't returned and she is awfully worried.

 Why doesn't she go looking for him herself, I wonder.